grinushka/tic-tac-toe/README.md

 ## Acknowledgments

 - Just as usual, the best CSS content from from Kevin Powell.
-This time it is the amazing tutorial on [Patterns with CSS Gradients](https://www.youtube.com/watch?v=mXrBC_mZfTw).
+This time it is an amazing tutorial on [Patterns with CSS Gradients](https://www.youtube.com/watch?v=mXrBC_mZfTw).
 - [Free learning platform for future Frontend Gurus](https://www.theodinproject.com/)

 ## Badges